Infineon/mtb-example-btsdk-hal-low-power/README.md

 1. Connect the kit to your PC using the provided USB cable through the USB connector.

 2. If you want to measure power consumption, connect an ammeter across J15.1 and J15.2, and a second ammeter across J8.2 and J8.4 to measure current in VDDIO and VBAT domains respectively as shown in Figure 1.
-If you don’t have 2 ammeters, then measure current on one domain at a time.
+If you don't have 2 ammeters, then measure current on one domain at a time.
 Note that the VPA_BT power domain is not used on this kit and hence there is no need to measure current on this domain.

 Figure 1.
 CYW920819EVB-02 Jumpers to measure Current